-Students who discontinue their program prior to the end of the quarter and desire to return to Bryan College will be allowed to return one time on a no-fee basis and will not be charged a graduation fee.
-Any students re-entering multiple times due to class rotation will have the re-entry fee waived.
-Re-entry paperwork will need to be completed in both the financial and academic offices.
-Any student who desires to re-enter Bryan College as a continuing student a second time, will be charged a cash re-entry fee and will not be charged a graduation fee.
+Students who discontinue their program prior to the end of the quarter and desire to return to Bryan University will be allowed to return one time on a no-fee basis and will not be charged a graduation fee.
+The re-entry fee may be waived at the University's discretion.
+Re-entry paperwork will need to be completed in both the financial and academic offices prior to re-entry.
+Any student who desires to re-enter Bryan University as a continuing student a second time, will be charged a cash re-entry fee and will not be charged a graduation fee.
+The re-entry fee may be waived at the University's discretion, due to mitigating circumstances.
 The re-entry fee can be added to the financial assistance package, if available.
 The fee must be paid in full before the student is eligible to graduate.

-Students wishing to return after being withdrawn from all their courses for failure to abide by the Bryan College attendance policy may solicit re-entry for the next scheduled quarter or term with Executive Director approval by scheduling an appointment with Bryan College prior to the start of that quarter.
+Students wishing to return after being withdrawn from all their courses for failure to abide by the Bryan University attendance policy may solicit re-entry for the next scheduled quarter or term with Executive Director approval by scheduling an appointment with Bryan University prior to the start of that quarter.

-Students who withdraw or are dropped from a program of study at the College may generally not seek readmission during the existing quarter or term; however, exceptions may be granted with Executive Director approval.
+Students who withdraw or are dropped from a program of study at the University may generally not seek readmission during the existing quarter or term; however, exceptions may be granted with Executive Director approval.
 The student may request to be readmitted at the beginning of the subsequent quarter.